 The spinal cord, protected by the spine, connects the brain to all the nerves that exit the spine and which go to all the body tissues.
 This serves as a message highway going both ways and it allows the functions of the body to perform what they are intended to do if all is working correctly.

 If the flow of nerve impulses is impared in any way, including:

 This loss of function and it's effects can be experienced:

-It is not uncommon for patients, following spinal manipulation and other chiropractic techniques, to say that the involved and associated areas actually feel better, as well as does the distal areas to which those nerves go, such as the digestive tract.
+It is not uncommon for patients, following spinal manipulation, to say that the involved and associated areas actually feel better, as well as does the distal areas to which those nerves go, such as the digestive tract.